-Andrew Galambos was born in Hungary in 1924, son of an architect whose military service in World War I motivated him to remove his wife and young son to America in 1926 in order to protect them from the next war that he foresaw impending.
+Andrew Galambos was born in Hungary in 1924, son of an architect whose military service in World War I motivated him to move with his wife and young son to America in 1926 in order to protect them from the next war that he feared would come.
 Andrew Galambos volunteered to serve in the U.S. Army in World War II.
-His attitudes about society arose in the context of his awareness of the increasing destructiveness of war, the horrors of every day life under the murderous tyrannies of the 20th century, and their genesis in the failures of mankind’s political institutions.
+His attitudes about society arose in the context of his awareness of the increasing destructiveness of war, the horrors of every day life under the murderous tyrannies of the 20th century, and their root in the failures of mankind’s political institutions.

 * * *

-The ideas in these lectures had their genesis in the author’s unhappiness and frustration with the most negative aspects of human society: that is, the eternal warfare, the use of knowledge of the physical sciences for increasingly destructive means; and tyranny over the mind of man by propagation of fraudulent ideas.
+The ideas in Galambos’ lectures had their genesis in his unhappiness and frustration with the most negative aspects of human society, namely unabated warfare, the use of knowledge in the physical sciences for increasingly destructive means, and tyranny over the mind of man by propagation of fraudulent ideas.

 The author intentionally calls the subject matter of these lectures a “theory,” with full knowledge that in the physical sciences someone’s explanation of the cause and effect relationship of phenomena is at first called a hypothesis.
 A hypothesis becomes accepted as a theory only after it has been amply corroborated by observation, without a single falsification.